tsl-imperial/claude-memory-plugin/README.md

 2. **Search** memory for existing solutions before investigating
 3. **Document** new solutions with `/documentmemory` after solving issues

+## CLAUDE.md Integration

+The `/memory-init` command automatically adds a **Mandatory Memory Check Protocol** section to your project's `CLAUDE.md` file.
+This ensures Claude Code always checks memory before investigating issues or implementing features.

+The protocol is customizable - adjust the language to match your project's domain (web apps, mobile apps, libraries, etc.).

+## Multi-Directory Support

+When working with multiple directories in a Claude Code session:

+- **Check for memory in added directories**: External directories may have their own `_memory/` systems
+- **Cross-reference**: Solutions from one project may apply to another
+- **Respect boundaries**: Each project's memory is scoped to that project

 ## Plugin Structure

 ```